Boundary Criticality at the Nishimori Multicritical Point

 \paragraph{Boundary multifractality.}\ssll We continue to investigate the boundary multifractality for the free boundary condition.
-Distinct from the previous calculation, we consider a periodic boundary condition for the transfer matrix, i.e., Eq.~\eqref{eq:TM_bulk}, and utilize a ``spacetime'' rotation.
-Under the spacetime rotation, the free boundary condition is characterized by the state $\left|X \right> = \otimes_{i=1}^{L_x} \frac1{\sqrt2} \sum_{\sigma_i = \pm 1}\left| \sigma_i \right> $.
+Distinct from the previous calculation, we consider a periodic boundary condition for the transfer matrix, and utilize a ``spacetime'' rotation.
+Then, the free boundary condition is characterized by the state $\left|X \right> = \otimes_{i=1}^{L_x} \frac1{\sqrt2} \sum_{\sigma_i = \pm 1}\left| \sigma_i \right> $.
 The boundary spin-spin correlation function can be expressed as